Apply for a Culture and Arts Publishing Business License in Dubai

 Creative businesses involved in arts journalism, exhibition catalogues, or cultural institution publications

-The licence is particularly attractive to businesses that want to serve MENA markets without establishing a mainland company or requiring a local sponsor.
+The license is particularly attractive to businesses that want to serve MENA markets without establishing a mainland company or requiring a local sponsor.
 It is equally relevant for operators whose primary audience is international but who benefit from Dubai's geographic and logistical position as a trade corridor.

 Dubai and Dubai South: Market Context and Strategic Advantages